survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## SyntaxError: Unexpected token

 `SyntaxError` is another error for the same category.
-One way to get this error is to use ES6 syntax with UglifyJS as it does not support it yet.
+This error is possible if you use ES6 syntax with UglifyJS.
 As it encounters a syntax construct it does not recognize, it will raise an error like this.

 ## Conclusion